 Wow, they didn’t build them like this back when I was at Truman.

-One of my favorite memories of senior year of college in the spring of 2000 was when a large group of art students gained permission to stage a giant art show within the abandoned walls of the old Kirksville High… Continue Reading
+Update: The high school was finally demolished in the summer of 2019.
+One of my favorite memories of senior year of college in the spring of 2000 was when a large group of art students gained permission to stage a… Continue Reading

 I was always impressed how the 1993 major expansion of Pickler Library embraced the older structure, leaving it largely intact and viewable along its front from the long bridge spanned atrium of the addition.
 The sign saying Pickler Memorial Library… Continue Reading